Apology & Repair

 When I first met my now-husband in college, I knew that I wanted to marry him.
 I also knew that I needed to grow in some areas in order to be the best partner I could be.
-One of those areas of growth was apologizing.
+One of those growth areas was apologizing.
 Unlike some people, I have never held the belief that apologizing equals weakness.
 However, prior to meeting my now-husband, I had never really put much thought into apologizing and good apologies.
 I would apologize, but I wouldn’t really know whether or not I had been successful at it.
 So, at the beginning of our relationship, I put some time into figuring out what makes a good apology and what makes a bad apology.
 What I know for sure after all these years is that there are 5-year-olds who are better at apologizing than many grown adults.

 For people who are emotionally immature, mistakes are directly linked to their worth as a person.
 If they make a mistake, they think it means that they are a bad person versus that they are a good person who simply made a mistake.
 Emotionally immature people can’t bring themselves to apologize, because they view apologizing as classifying themselves as a bad person.